Some dog breeds are more popular than others, but some are so rare that they’ve barely left the homeland where they first appeared.

 They were was separated as a breed from the Puli in the 1930s as shepherding was mostly replaced by farming, and the Mudi were found to have a better disposition and a wider range of talents.
 In fact, although the Mudi is quite rare, it is slowly gaining in popularity while the Puli’s numbers are dwindling.

 The Mudi is excellent at dog sports like Frisbee and agility training.
 They’ve also retained some of their herding instincts.

 The main reason they’re not more popular is that their high energy level makes it difficult for them to live in apartments or homes without large backyards.
 These dogs crave exercise, which makes them more suited to outdoor activity and wide open spaces.

 3. Tibetan Mastiff

 Despite their rarity, they are gaining popularity as a status symbol in China.
-It is because they are so rare, yet so sought-after that the price to buy one of these big dogs has skyrocketed.
-A Tibetan Mastiff sold in China for $ 1.5 million, making it the most expensive dog ever sold.
+It is because they are so rare, yet so sought-after that the price for these big dogs has skyrocketed.
+A Tibetan Mastiff sold in China for $ 1.9 million in 2014, making it the most expensive dog ever sold.

 5. Thai Ridgeback

 The Thai Ridgeback has only been in the United States since 1994.
 There are only about a thousand of them outside of Thailand and only about a hundred in the U.S.